-The software application will be able to decrypt the cell keys using the HW_ID stored in either the hard lock or soft lock devices attached to or programmed within the application to subsequently decrypt and uncompress the product files.
-Product integrity can be verified by authenticating the digital signature provided with the product files, and the underlying product file consistency controls available in the underlying S-100 based product files.
+The software application will be able to decrypt the product keys in the data permits using the HW_ID stored in either the hard lock or soft lock devices attached to or programmed within the application to subsequently decrypt and uncompress the dataset files.
+Product integrity can be verified by authenticating the digital signature provided with the dataset files, and the underlying product file consistency controls available in the underlying S-100 based product files.

-S-63 Participant Relationships
+Participant Relationships

 The Scheme Administrator (SA), of which there can only be one, authenticates the identity of the other participants within the scheme.
 All Data Servers and System Manufacturers (OEMs) must apply to the SA to become participants in the scheme and, on acceptance, are supplied with proprietary information unique to them.
-Data Clients are customers of Data Servers and OEMs where Data Servers supply data services and OEMs the equipment to decrypt and display these services.
+Data Clients are customers of Data Servers and OEMs, where Data Servers supply data services; and OEMs the equipment to decrypt and display these services.

+Domain Coordinator

+The SA will sign the public key of Data Servers to create their digital certificate to be used in the operation of the Protection Scheme.
+It is also possible for Domain Coordinators to sign the public key of their member organizations to create their digital certificates.
+The Domain Coordinators will inform the SA about the Data Server’s identity and contact details.
+The SA will distribute M_ID and M_KEY information directly to all Data Servers participating in the Protection Scheme when they join the scheme and more Data Clients are added.